How to become a data scientist

 - operational research

-Subjects that teach high-level statistics, like physics, engineering or psychology may also be useful.
+Subjects that include a lot of statistics, like physics, engineering or psychology may also be useful.

 You'll usually need: